rrangwan/rrangwan/README.md

 1. 42_libft : This is the first project in the common core.
 It is a library of commonly used functions.

+2. 42_ft_printf : This is the second  project in the common core.
+It is a replica of the printf function in C.

 <!---
 rrangwan/rrangwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.